Divorce

 So what do you do when you want a divorce, and your spouse refuses?
 Do you try to reason with them?
 Does every conversation you try to have with them now turn into a fight?

 Even though your soon-to-be-ex will not sign off on your divorce, it doesn’t mean you can’t go ahead with filing for a divorce.
 In Texas, you don’t have to first legally separate.
-Your spouse will most likely contest the divorce, however because of the divorce laws in Texas, the divorce will eventually happen.
+Your spouse will most likely contest the divorce; however, because of Texas divorce laws, the divorce will eventually proceed.

 Choosing to work with an experienced Texas divorce attorney will help you navigate this complicated process.

-You and your Texas family law attorney can do things to obtain the divorce, even when the other person refuses to acknowledge this is happening.
+You and your Texas family law attorney can take steps to obtain a divorce, even when the other person refuses to acknowledge it.
 There are options to choose from:

 1. Mediation